jegork/pose-classification/README.md

 python video_utils.py
 python process_video.py
 ```
-to run use VGG16 and CNN-based models, first run video_to_matrix.py
+to use VGG16 and CNN-based models, first run video_to_matrix.py
 ```
 python video_to_matrix.py
 ```